ipang22222/Tipengv1/README.md

-# Hisoka-Morou
+# IPANG-BOTZ
-Script WhatsApp Bot Multi Device
+aku sayang safa

 ## NOTE
 This Script is for everyone, not for Sale